mike-joseph-oconnor/mike-joseph-oconnor.github.io/_posts/2018-07-02-time-study-for-saas-provider.md

   - Uploading

 <h3>Document selection:</h3>
-  - Look up the patient in the [EMR] using their [EMR] ID
+  - Look up the patient in the [EMR] using their primary demographic information
+  - Open the electronic chart module
-  - Filter the chart as needed
+  - Filter the patient's data
-  - Compile records
+  - Compile the necessary records

 <h3>Printing:</h3>
-  - Save records to a file on the virtual desktop
+  - Print the records to the designated directory on your virtual desktop using [legacy printer]
-  - Navigate to that directory, open the files, then print them

 <h3>Scanning</h3>
   - Scan and grab the tiff files to pull them into the [proprietary feature] interface

 <h3>QC’ing:</h3>
   - Review the documents for compliance

 <h3>Uploading</h3>
-  - Accept and upload the records to [vendor platform]
+  - Accept and upload the records to [vendor server]

 <h3>Summary:</h3>
 3 tasks account for most of the time spent in the [legacy printer] workflow